antmicro/kenning/docs/source/gallery/kenning-zephyr-runtime.md

 cd kenning-zephyr-runtime
 ```

-Then, initialize Zephyr workspace, ensure that latest Zephyr SDK is installed, and install Python dependencies with:
+Then, initialize Zephyr workspace, and install Python dependencies with:

 ```bash
 uv venv .venv